Peter Dowding: Early life and career

 Dowding was born on 6 October 1943 in Melbourne, Victoria, Australia.
-His parents were Keith McCallum Dowding, a high-profile Presbyterian minister and far-left political activist, and Marjorie Stuart D'Arcey, who died of suicide when Peter was eight.
+His parents were Keith McCallum Dowding, a high-profile Presbyterian minister and left-wing political activist, and Marjorie Stuart D'Arcey, who died of suicide when Peter was eight.
 He was educated at various schools in Australia and the United Kingdom, including Caulfield Grammar School in Melbourne, Kelvinside Academy in Glasgow, The Scots College in Sydney, and Hale School in Perth, Western Australia.
-As a teenager, he joined the Australian Labor Party.
-Keith was also a member of the Labor Party and had attempted to enter Federal Parliament several times, but he was expelled in the early 1960s for his opposition to the White Australia policy.
+As a teenager, he joined the Labor Party.
+Keith Dowding was also a member of the Labor Party and had attempted to enter Federal Parliament several times, but he was expelled in the early 1960s for his opposition to the White Australia policy.
 Dowding earned a Bachelor of Laws degree from the University of Western Australia in 1964, and was admitted to the bar in December 1966.

 In 1970, Dowding married his first wife, with whom he had two sons.
 Between 1967 and 1972, he represented over 100 Vietnam War conscientious objectors, successfully defending over 30 of them.
 He also represented protesters who had been arrested at the Naval Communication Station Harold E. Holt, a U.S.-operated naval base in Exmouth.
 The case gained notoriety when Dowding proved that the police officers involved in the incident had swapped their name badges to prevent them from being identified.
 In 1968, Dowding entered into partnership as Paterson and Dowding, where he concentrated on family law, soon becoming the best divorce lawyer in Perth according to The Sydney Morning Herald.
 He became a senior partner in 1977 and he sold out of the firm in 1980.
 From March 1975 until April 1976, Dowding was on the Kalamunda Shire Council, and in 1976 and 1977, he worked as a notary public with the Aboriginal Legal Service in Port Hedland, during which he met his second wife, a Ngarluma woman from Roebourne.

-In 1977, he represented defeated Labor Party candidate Ernie Bridge in a landmark case in the Court of Disputed Returns.
+In 1977, Dowding represented defeated Labor Party candidate Ernie Bridge in a landmark case in the Court of Disputed Returns.
 At the 1977 state election, Bridge was defeated by Liberal candidate Alan Ridge by 93 votes in the electoral district of Kimberley.
 The Liberal Party had worked to disenfranchise Aboriginal voters, many of whom were illiterate, by having lawyers stand outside polling stations to question their right to vote.
 The court found that over 90 people were illegally prevented from voting, and so the results were overturned.
 The resulting 1977 Kimberley state by-election saw Ridge win again.
 In 1980, he married his second wife, with whom he had one daughter and one son.